While writing this GUIDE on “How to choose best barbell for home gym”, I dove too deep into finding out the best barbell in India.🧐

 Fully machined and integrated Black oxide coating on the shaft, the 29MM Sabertooth bar features a 205K PSI strength for stiff steel shaft (coated with black oxide), single powerlifting IPF-5 knurl marks, and center knurling.
 The bar’s knurl comes with a 1.5mm aggressive Volcano knurl, that digs extremely well but doesn’t rip the skin – making it perfect for frequent 1RM lifts.

-The Toros Training Bar 1.0 reigns as the nucleus of the barbell universe.
-Bullrock Fitness has set a noble quest and set out a barbell that is best for both powerlifting & CrossFit style, available at you at a home gym price.
-This 28MM bar features an IPF+IWF knurl mark, with no center knurl, 150K PSI tensile strength rating, and bright chrome coating.
+The Black Hound Bar reigns as the nucleus of the barbell universe.
+Bullrock Fitness has set a noble quest and set out a barbell that is best for both powerlifting & CrossFit style.
+This 28MM bar features an IPF+IWF knurl mark, with a center knurl, and black oxide coating.
 Overall, a well-constructed barbell from a company with a reputation- which withstands the test of time.

 For women athletes, the 15Kg, 25MM Lady Turtle Bar features the unique polymer-ceramic composite coating made red, IPF+IWF knurl marks with 1.2 mm diamond knurl, and an incredible 221k PSI tensile strength.
 In other words, this barbell is nothing less than what big guys use, only made lighter to make you learn the difficult lifts till you upgrade.
 It is priced reasonably for its quality.